Luodian/Otter/README.md

 ## 🦦 Why In-Context Instruction Tuning?

 Large Language Models (LLMs) have demonstrated exceptional universal aptitude as few/zero-shot learners for numerous tasks, owing to their pre-training on extensive text data.
 Among these LLMs, GPT-3 stands out as a prominent model with significant capabilities.
-Additionally, variants of GPT-3, namely InstrctGPT and ChatGPT, have proven effective in interpreting natural language instructions to perform complex real-world tasks, thanks to instruction tuning.
+Additionally, variants of GPT-3, namely InstructGPT and ChatGPT, have proven effective in interpreting natural language instructions to perform complex real-world tasks, thanks to instruction tuning.

 Motivated by the upstream interleaved format pretraining of the Flamingo model, we present 🦦 Otter, a multi-modal model based on OpenFlamingo (the open-sourced version of DeepMind's Flamingo).
 We train our Otter in an in-context instruction tuning way on our proposed **MI**-**M**odal **I**n-**C**ontext **I**nstruction **T**uning (**MIMIC-IT**) dataset.
 Otter showcases improved instruction-following and in-context learning ability in both images and videos.